NSS-Full-Time-Data-Analytics-12/data-analyst-jobs-aarong9613/README.md

-The dataset for this exercise has been derived from the `Indeed Data Scientist/Analyst/Engineer` [dataset](https://www.kaggle.com/elroyggj/indeed-dataset-data-scientistanalystengineer) on kaggle.com.
+﻿The dataset for this exercise has been derived from the `Indeed Data Scientist/Analyst/Engineer` [dataset](https://www.kaggle.com/elroyggj/indeed-dataset-data-scientistanalystengineer) on kaggle.com.

 Before beginning to answer questions, take some time to review the data dictionary and familiarize yourself with the data that is contained in each column.